 If you need help getting the correct machine, just let us know and we’ll point you in the right direction.

 To make sure you get a clean, working steno machine with a warranty, we suggest going to StenoWorks.
 They have refurbished student steno machines, rent-to-buy options, and free CAT software.
-Here are links to their Student Steno Writers page and to their least expensive student steno machine, the Stentura 200SRT:
+Here is the link to their Student Steno Writers page:

 Student Writers – Most of them are refurbished.
 Don’t worry.
 Writers are pretty hardy machines.